Textualize/textual/docs/widgets/input.md

     --8<-- "docs/examples/widgets/input_template.py"
     ```

-    1. A template acts an implicit validator, so we can customize style accordingly.
+    1. A template acts as an implicit validator, so we can customize style accordingly.
     2. In this template, `9` is a required number and `-` is a separator (automatically inserted as you type).

 === "Startup"